Sustainability via LLM Right-sizing: Acknowledgments

 \section{Acknowledgments}

-\iftoggle{preprint}{ The authors' work was partially supported by the German Federal Ministry of Education and Research (BMBF), grant number 16DII133 (Weizenbaum-Institute), by Deutsche Forschungsgemeinschaft under grants 496119880 (VisualMine), 531115272 (ProImpact), and SFB 1404/2 (FONDA), as well as Deutsche Forschungsgemeinschaft (DFG) through the DFG Cluster of Excellence MATH+ (grant number EXC-2046/1, project ID 390685689), as well as the \href{https://www.zib.de}{Zuse Institute Berlin} via the RISE@ZIB services hosting the LLM models. }{ \textit{Funding statement from the author(s).} }
+The authors' work was partially supported by the German Federal Ministry of Education and Research (BMBF), grant number 16DII133 (Weizenbaum-Institute), by Deutsche Forschungsgemeinschaft under grants 496119880 (VisualMine), 531115272 (ProImpact), and SFB 1404/2 (FONDA), as well as Deutsche Forschungsgemeinschaft (DFG) through the DFG Cluster of Excellence MATH+ (grant number EXC-2046/1, project ID 390685689), as well as the \href{https://www.zib.de}{Zuse Institute Berlin} via the RISE@ZIB services hosting the LLM models.